sah/java-tutorial/02-Setup.md

 -DsauceAccessKey=<!-- SAUCE:ACCESS_KEY -->
 ```

-You will be prompted to enter a group id (for example, com.yourcompany), artifact id (for example,
+You will be prompted to enter a group id (for example, com.yourcompany), artifact id (this is the directory that
+the files will be created in, for example
-sauce-tutorial), version (defaults to 1.0.10-SNAPSHOT), and package (defaults to the group id).
+sauce-tutorial), version (defaults to 1.0-SNAPSHOT), and package (defaults to the group id).
 Once these values are entered, the sample project files are created in the `sauce-tutorial` directory.

 <!-- SAUCE:END_PLATFORM -->